www.ftarchives.net

 Other web sites are welcome to link to this site.
 However please do not link in a manner that is misleading, e.g. by 'framing' our texts and/or implying that the Freethought Archives is part of your own site.

-Support this web site by shopping through our affiliate links to Amazon and the Book Depository.
+Support this web site by shopping through our affiliate links to Amazon and Mr. Rebates.
+As an Amazon Associate we earn from qualifying purchases.

-DISCLAIMER: The books reproduced on this web site have been placed online for their historical significance and should not be treated as up-to-date sources of information.
+DISCLAIMER: The books reproduced on this web site have been made available online for their historical significance and should not be treated as up-to-date sources of information.
 The original authors of these texts are deceased, and the webmaster cannot respond to mail addressed to them.
+Nor do we emend errors in scholarship or translation on the part of deceased authors, for the simple reason that it would be historically and bibliographically inaccurate to alter what the author wrote.
+Constructive enquiries and feedback on other matters may be emailed to the address below.

 © 2002 -